harness/developer-hub/tutorials/cd-pipelines/kubernetes/kustomize.md

 ## Before you begin

-Verify the following:
+Complete the following tasks:

-1. **Obtain Harness API Token**.
+1. **Obtain a Harness API Token**.
 For steps, go to the Harness documentation on [creating a personal API token](https://developer.harness.io/docs/platform/resource-development/apis/add-and-manage-api-keys/).
-2. **Obtain GitHub personal access token with repo permissions**.
+2. **Obtain a GitHub personal access token (PAT) with repo permissions**.
 For steps, go to the GitHub documentation on [creating a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-3. **A Kubernetes cluster**.
-Use your own Kubernetes cluster or we recommend using [K3D](https://k3d.io/v5.5.1/) for installing Harness delegates and deploying a sample application in a local development environment.
+3. **Obtain a Kubernetes cluster**.
+Use your own Kubernetes cluster.
+If you do not have one, we recommend that you use [K3D](https://k3d.io/v5.5.1/) for installing Harness delegates and deploying a sample application in a local development environment.
     - Check [delegate System and network requirements](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-requirements).
 4. **Install [Helm CLI](https://helm.sh/docs/intro/install/)**.
 5. **Fork the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork)** repository through the GitHub web interface.